DigitalEuan/UBP_Repo/core_studio_v4.0/README.md

 ## Updates

+### 04 March 2026 — Gemini 3.1 Pro
+*   Added Gemini 3.1 Pro Preview to the AI model selector and set it as the new default model for the application.
+You can now select it from the dropdown in the Assistant tab.
+*   Added a "debounce" to the synchronization process.
+Now, when you type in the Knowledge Base editors, the app waits until you stop typing for 1 second before it syncs files to the Python engine.

 ### 03 March 2026 — TGIC v6.2 & Relational Gravity
 *   **TGIC Engine:** Updated `ubp_tgic_engine.py` to v6.2.
 It now calculates **Relational Pull** (Gravity) between nodes based on Hamming distance, allowing for dynamic system simulation.
 *   **Energy Audit:** Integrated Leech Tax and Coherence Penalty ($d^4$) into the total energy cost of a thought.